 On Corso Italia, someone pours sunlight every day, which slows down steps and causes drowsiness.
 One should close eyes and walk half dreaming until the end.
 On the edge – an antique borgo Boccadasse (it. bocca d’asino – donkey’s mouth) – the old marine neighbourhood with remarkable Italian architecture.
 A little harbour opens its mouth to taste salty waves.
 Simple, nestled houses have loud colours and smell like a sea.
 They do not fit la Superba4, so they are hidden behind the corner.

 Is it possible that the district was a Celtic colony?
 Probably.
-Its name came from a motto ‘near av inn’ – a place near the sea.
-The promenade Passeggiata Anita Garibaldi5 is suspended between cliffs and leads to a calm port under the attack of waves.
+Its name came from the motto ‘near av inn’ – a place near the sea.
+The suspended between cliffs promenade Passeggiata Anita Garibaldi5 leads to a calm port under the attack of waves.
 Maybe it still remembers humble beginnings of the daily route of fishermen and farmers?
-Or glory days, when rich nobles used to build here their summer residences (Villa Gnecco, Villa Gropallo, Villa Luxoro, Villa Saluzzo Serra, Villa Grimaldi Fassio)?
+Or glory days, when rich nobles used to build their summer residences (Villa Gnecco, Villa Gropallo, Villa Luxoro, Villa Saluzzo Serra, Villa Grimaldi Fassio)?
 The growing settlement, with time, absorbed parks of the maritime villas.
 The remaining parts of the gardens were combined into the botanical complex Parchi di Nervi.
 Local people do not speak too much.
 Maybe because their voices drowned in the sea.